Search

 Contents

 Human falls are considered to be an important health problem worldwide.
-Among all potential technologies able to detect a fall, artificial vision techniques have proven extremely effective over the last years.
-Human Fall detection systems aim to reduce both dependency and care costs in the elderly community.
+Among all potential technologies able to detect a fall, artificial vision techniques have proven extremely effective over the last few years.
+Human Fall detection systems aim to reduce both dependency and care costs in the older adult community.

 Why Is Fall Detection Important?

 Fall is one of the major causes of death for older people.
-Over 30% of falls cause severe injuries, ranging from hip fracture to brain concussion, and a high number of them end up causing death.
+Over 30% of falls cause severe injuries, ranging from hip fractures to brain concussions, and a high number of them end up causing death.

 Hence, human fall detection systems are increasingly important in today’s aging population and will therefore become even more important in the near future.
 According to UN reports on the aging population, the global population aged over 60 doubled its number in 2017 compared to 1980.
 It is expected to further double again by 2050 when the number of the elderly is expected to exceed the number of youngsters aged 10 to 24.

-With that background scenario, automatic fall detection systems are an area of growing interest over the course of the next few years, as they could have a high impact on life quality for the dependent community.
+With that background scenario, automatic fall detection systems are an area of growing interest over the course of the next few years, as they could have a high impact on the quality of life of the dependent community.

 Systems For Human Fall Detection

 1. Wearable systems: Such systems use sensors carried by the elderly person.
-The technologies by this group of systems are numerous, including accelerometers, pressure sensors, inclinometers, gyroscopes, microphones, or other sensors.
+The technologies of this group of systems are numerous, including accelerometers, pressure sensors, inclinometers, gyroscopes, microphones, and other sensors – these typically have a battery life.

 2. Placed sensors: Other systems include sensors that are placed around the monitored person and include pressure, infrared, acoustic, or radio-frequency sensors.